Sithumini/G-Reg-Sample/README.txt

 -----------------------------
 Introduction
 ============
-The idea of this sample is to apply namespace as a Tag while creating the service .
+The idea of this sample is to apply namespace as a Tag while creating the service.
+A tag is a keyword that allows to find a resource or collection while using the Search function.
+With this you can retrieve the resource by the namespace tag.

 Steps
 -----